MicrosoftDocs/bi-shared-docs/docs/azure-analysis-services/analysis-services-gateway-install.md

 * 8 GB Memory
 * 64-bit version of Windows 8 / Windows Server 2012 R2 (or later)

-**Important considerations:**
+> [!IMPORTANT]

-* During setup, when registering your gateway with Azure, the default region for your subscription is selected.
+>* During setup, when registering your gateway with Azure, the default region for your subscription is selected.
 You can choose a different subscription and region.
 If you have servers in more than one region, you must install a gateway for each region.
-* The gateway cannot be installed on a domain controller.
+>* The gateway cannot be installed on a domain controller.
-* Only one gateway can be installed on a single computer.
+>* Only one gateway can be installed on a single computer.
-* Install the gateway on a computer that remains on and does not go to sleep.
+>* Install the gateway on a computer that remains on and does not go to sleep.
-* Do not install the gateway on a computer with a wireless only connection to your network.
+>* Do not install the gateway on a computer with a wireless only connection to your network.
 Performance can be diminished.
-* When installing the gateway, the user account you're signed in to your computer with must have Log on as service privileges.
+>* When installing the gateway, the user account you're signed in to your computer with must have Log on as service privileges.
 When install is complete, the On-premises data gateway service uses the NT SERVICE\PBIEgwService account to log on as a service.
 A different account can be specified during setup or in Services after setup is complete.
 Ensure Group Policy settings allow both the account you're signed in with when installing and the service account you choose have Log on as service privileges.
-* Sign in to Azure with an account in Microsoft Entra ID for the same [tenant](/previous-versions/azure/azure-services/jj573650(v=azure.100)#what-is-an-azure-ad-tenant) as the subscription you are registering the gateway in.
+>* Sign in to Azure with an account in Microsoft Entra ID for the same [tenant](/previous-versions/azure/azure-services/jj573650(v=azure.100)#what-is-an-azure-ad-tenant) as the subscription you are registering the gateway in.
 Azure B2B (guest) accounts are not supported when installing and registering a gateway.
-* If data sources are on an Azure Virtual Network (VNet), you must configure the [AlwaysUseGateway](analysis-services-vnet-gateway.md) server property.
+>* If data sources are on an Azure Virtual Network (VNet), you must configure the [AlwaysUseGateway](analysis-services-vnet-gateway.md) server property.
-* If installing the gateway on an Azure Virtual Machine (VM), ensure optimal networking performance by configuring Accelerated networking.
+>* If installing the gateway on an Azure Virtual Machine (VM), ensure optimal networking performance by configuring Accelerated networking.
 To learn more, see [Create a Windows VM with accelerated networking](../virtual-network/create-vm-accelerated-networking-powershell.md).

 ## Download